Created Mo 8-Feb-99

 In September 2003 ITV "refreshed" its on-air look and began showing an updated batch of celebrity idents.
 Three months later Carlton introduced new regional idents.
 Then in February 2004, when Granada and Carlton merged to form ITV plc, there was a unified look for national and regional news bulletins, killing off the last mention of HTV, and a common design for regional production captions was introduced.

 In November 2004 ITV3 launched and ITV1 ditched the celebrity idents, as it modified the channel logos of the newly enlarged "ITV family".
 It also took the opportunity to remove the final traces of LWT and Carlton from the network and introduced new captions for the end of programmes, bringing us "Granada Anglia" and "Granada Manchester" productions, to name but two.
-Now with a section on how ITV promoted its first live coverage of The Boat Race after snatching the rights from the BBC.
+Includes a section on ITV's 50th anniversary celebrations.

-Dave Jeffery lovingly re-created old TV logos, test cards and clocks, using Flash for a decade.
+For nearly a decade, Dave Jeffery lovingly re-created old TV logos, test cards and clocks, using Adobe Flash.
 Part one features the symbols that would appear before each programme and those shown in the commercial breaks.
-Sadly this update will be the last ever - there are no more Flash Files to add.
+Because browsers no longer support the playing of Flash content, this site uses the Ruffle Flash Player emulator so that the content will continue to work, even on mobile phones and tablets.
+In this update, the emulator is running version 2022-01-21, which has more options on the right-click menu.

 Which is the tackiest, cheesiest TV logo of all time?
 And which one is the scariest?